Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: TinyStories unlearning details

 \section{TinyStories unlearning details}

+\Cref{fig:tinystories-four-methods-pre-post} shows validation forget losses before and after unlearning and retraining on 64 forget stories for each method.
+The differences of these curves constitute the curves in \cref{fig:tinystories-unlearning-results}, \emph{center}. \Cref{fig:tinystories-relearnability} shows learning curves for fine-tuning unlearned models on small numbers of forget stories; the minimum values attained in the rightmost panel (retraining on 64 stories) are used to define robust unlearning.

+To determine whether gradient-routing based localization is responsible for ERA's unlearning performance, we train a control model.
+Like ERA, the control model is expanded, ablated, and fine-tuned.
+It uses a small L1 penalty (small in the sense that it has no measurable effect on loss; see Expand, Route, Ablate settings below) on the MLP activations in the target layers.
+In \cref{fig:tinystories-ablation}, we see that the effect of ERA is indeed due to the routing, not ablation, since ablation has a negligible effect on the control model.

-We use the TinyStories-28M model from \citet{eldan2023tinystories}, which is an 8-layer Transformer with hidden size 512, 16 attention heads, vocabulary size 50,257, and GELU activations, as found at \href{https://huggingface.co/roneneldan/TinyStories-28M/tree/main}{https://huggingface.co/roneneldan/TinyStories-28M/tree/main}.
+{\bf Model architecture.} We use the TinyStories-28M model from \citet{eldan2023tinystories}, which is an 8-layer Transformer with hidden size 512, 16 attention heads, vocabulary size 50,257, and GELU activations, as found at \href{https://huggingface.co/roneneldan/TinyStories-28M/tree/main}{https://huggingface.co/roneneldan/TinyStories-28M/tree/main}.

-{\bf Training.} The model was trained for one epoch on 400,000 stories from the Delphi version of the TinyStories dataset \citep{delphi, eldan2023tinystories}, with batch size 80, truncating sequences at 256 tokens.
-The number of times each model was trained (the sample size for confidence intervals) is 60.
+{\bf Training.} Models were trained for one epoch on 400,000 stories from the Delphi version of the TinyStories dataset \citep{delphi, eldan2023tinystories}, with batch size 80, truncating sequences at 256 tokens.
+For each setting, at least $N=5$ models were trained.
 The Adam optimizer was used with learning rate 5e-4 decaying to 5e-5 over the course of training, $\beta=(0.9,0.999)$, and weight decay 0.1.
 The forget set was defined as any story containing one of the following strings, separated by spaces or punctuation: ``tree", ``trees", ``forest", ``forests", ``woodland", and ``woodlands".

-{\bf Unlearning baseline.} Our results in \cref{fig:tinystories-relearnability} compare against Representation Misdirection for Unlearning (RMU) \citep{li2024wmdp}, a post-hoc unlearning method.
-RMU works by corrupting a model's internal representations on forget data and preserving its representations on retain data.
-As is typical of many unlearning methods, much of the degradation to forget set performance caused by RMU is reversible by fine-tuning on a very small number of forget set examples \citep{sheshadri2024targeted}.
-The choice to compare against RMU in particular was arbitrary.